GOT A QUESTION OR TWO?

-Each September/October we open applications for the following year, along with the launch of our new prospectus.
+Each September/October we open applications for the following year.

-BTEC Level 2 – At least two grade 3s at GCSE
+BTEC Level 2 – Most of these courses require at least four grade 3s at GCSE

 BTEC Level 3 – At least four grade 4s at GCSE, in three or more subjects, plus a Grade 3 in English Language.